PacktPublishing/Federated-Learning-with-Python/README.md

 Amazon Web Services (AWS) or Google Cloud Platform (GCP), with proper security settings to set up distributed learning environments.

+Please also check the repository for the most updated code at https://github.com/tie-set/simple-fl.

 We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
 [Click here to download it](https://packt.link/qh1su).